MicrosoftDocs/OfficeDocs-O365ITPro/Office365-Admin/email/create-a-shared-mailbox.md

 But what if an admin simply resets the password of the shared mailbox user account?
 Or what if an attacker gains access to the shared mailbox account credentials?
 This would allow the user account to log in to the shared mailbox and send email.
 To prevent this, you need to block sign-in for the account that's associated with the shared mailbox.

+### Use the new admin center to block sign-in for the shared mailbox account

+The new admin center is available to all Microsoft 365 admins.
+You can opt in by selecting the **Try the new admin center** toggle located at the top of the Home page.
+For more information, see [About Microsoft 365 admin center preview](../microsoft-365-admin-center-preview.md).

 1. In the admin center, go to the **Users** \> <a href="https://go.microsoft.com/fwlink/p/?linkid=834822" target="_blank">Active users</a> page.

 2. In the list of user accounts, find the account for the shared mailbox (for example, change the filter to **Unlicensed users**).